jumphone/scRef/README.md

 ### Step 3.

 Compare the clusters given by hierarchical clustering and the annotation given by scRef.
 Users can choose a threshold for the “max_over” to get final result (we suggest using a value around 0.8).
-Users should be careful when there are multiple hits, because the multiple hits might be caused by unknown cell types (not in the reference).
+Users should be careful about the annotation result when there are multiple hits, because the multiple hits might be caused by unknown cell types.

     source(“scRef.R”)
     TAG1=cbind(rownames(TSNE_VEC),C)